top of page

 THE JOB POSTING

-The day after my students finalize the company idea, I prepare a job posting (click here to see a photo of the job posting) of all the jobs that will be offered in the company.
+The day after my students finalize the company idea, I prepare a job opportunity posting (click here to see a photo from my classroom of the job opportunity posting) of all the jobs that will be offered in the company.
+I used bright colors, but that is not required.
 This creates a high level of excitement as the students enter the class and start reading about the jobs they apply for.
-If you would like, you can use this link and download your own editable copy of my posting to save you time and allow you to customize which positions you offer in your student virtual company.
+If you would like, you can use this link and download your own editable copy of my job opportunity posting to save you time and allow you to customize which positions you offer in your student virtual company.
+You also might post the department projects that the students will be responsible for if they are hired.
+Here is the link to the projects by department for the first semester.
 Here the students can begin to build their foundational understanding of what is expected in each position and the typical responsibilities and tasks performed in that particular job.
-For leaders, I have created a detailed description of their jobs that can be reached through the navigation menus at the top under Student Leadership.
+For leaders, I have created a detailed description of their jobs that can be reached through the navigation menus on my website at the top under Student Leadership.
 Direct students interested in leadership positions here so they can get a good idea of what they will be doing in their jobs.
 I will create sign-up sheets below each job posting to allow students to sign up.

 THE APPLICATION PACKET